What is GraphRAG?

 This fusion of structure and fluency turns black-box LLMs into transparent, goal-aligned reasoning agents.

-Why Use GraphRAG?
+Why use GraphRAG?

 Standard LLMs have critical limitations: they forget, hallucinate, and lack domain grounding.
 As introduced above, GraphRAG addresses these issues by introducing a structured memory layer that informs and constrains language generation.